-Recording Risk Assessments
+7. RECORDING RISK ASSESSMENTS

-Having undertaken a risk assessment, unless the risk is trivial, it should be recorded in one of the following ways:

-- On a template Risk Assessment Form

-- On a specific health & safety risk assessment record from e.g. COSHH, Manual Handling, Visual Display Screen Equipment, Personal Protective Equipment

-- On a Permit to Work

-- Any other appropriate and approved record.

-The risk assessment should be signed and dated by the person completing the form.
-The findings of the risk assessment should be made known to all staff, contractors and visitors affected by the activity assessed.

-A copy of all completed risk assessments should be kept within the relevant department or service area and their location made known to all staff, contractors and visitors within that area.
+- 7.1 Having undertaken a risk assessment, unless the risk is trivial, it should be recorded in one of the following ways: - On a template Risk Assessment Form; - On a specific health & safety risk assessment record from e.g. COSHH, Manual Handling, Visual Display Screen Equipment, Personal Protective Equipment; - On a Permit to Work; - Any other appropriate and approved record. - 7.2 The risk assessment should be signed and dated by the person completing the form.
+The findings of the risk assessment should be made known to all staff, contractors and visitors affected by the activity assessed. - 7.3 A copy of all completed risk assessments should be kept within the relevant department or service area and their location made known to all staff, contractors and visitors within that area.
 Copies are also kept in the Bursar's office.

-Reviewing/Updating Risk Assessments
+8. REVIEWING/UPDATING RISK ASSESSMENTS

-All risk assessments should indicate on them the required review period that should be:

-- at least annually - at regular periods dependent of the level of risk of the activity - immediately following an accident or near miss - when there are changes to the activities, including the introduction of new activities - when there are changes to the type of people involved in the activity - where there are changes in good practices - when there are legislative changes.

-The Schools' arrangements for the management of Health and Safety describe the arrangements for regular Health and Safety audits of the fabric of the Schools, their plant, machinery and equipment, and for water sampling.
+- 8.1 Except for educational visits and trips, all risk assessments should indicate on them the required review period that should be: - at least annually; - at regular periods dependent of the level of risk of the activity; - immediately following an accident or near miss; - when there are changes to the activities, including the introduction of new activities; - when there are changes to the type of people involved in the activity; - where there are changes in good practices; - when there are legislative changes. - 8.2 The Schools' arrangements for the management of Health and Safety describe the arrangements for regular Health and Safety audits of the fabric of the Schools, their plant, machinery and equipment, and for water sampling.